gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 ---

 These are my "endorsements" for the November 2020 IL elections.
 You can find the ballot I'm working with [here](https://www.cookcountyclerk.com/service/sample-ballot/9300009/0).
-This will be (from least to most) relvant for you if you l.live in the US, live in Illinois and live in Cook County.
+This will be (from least to most) relevant for you if you live in the US, live in Illinois and live in Cook County.

 The idea behind this post is that I try to put a lot of effort into voting well each election.
 I'm hoping to increase the returns on that work by helping others with their voting[^1].

-I also published my endorsements in March.
-I got about 63 unique pageviews on that with an average visit time of about six minutes which I'm hoping is a sign that some people found value in my endorsements.
+I published my endorsements for the first time in March for the primary.
+I was fairly pleased with the results: I got about 63 unique pageviews on that with an average visit time of about six minutes which I'm hoping is a sign that some people found value in my endorsements.
 I also enjoy writing this guide and I think it's a good opportunity for me to advocate for quixotic causes I believe in that don't neatly fall into our partisan divide.

 While reading this, keep in mind that I call these endorsements for a reason: they're the distillation of my values into a binary choices between imperfect candidates.
 Politics is hard and there are cases where two good people with similar